 1. Social Media Love Is Easy.
 It takes seconds to like, re-tweet, or re-pin.
 And if you have tons of people doing that for your products, awesome!
 The more the better.
 But those types of activities are more like flirting in your business, whereas someone who gives you their name and email address so you can send them your newsletter?
 That’s taking your business relationship to a whole new level.
 They want to get to know you and what you make.
 They are also likely to understand that you will be talking about what you make — and sell — and by opting in to your email list, have shown you they are more likely to buy from you.
 People are about six times more likely to click through to your web shop from your email list than your social media.
 So while social Media is fantastic (and also a great way to build your email list) it doesn’t have the same power an email list does.

 2. Social Media, and Where and How You Sell, Can and Will Change.
 Trends in Social Media come and go.
 If you were ever on MySpace you know how true this is!
 If you had 10,000 friends there, are they any good to you now?
 And almost anyone who has sold on Etsy for more than a couple of years will probably tell you they are, at the very least, super annoyed with the changes Etsy has made to its platform and many people left Etsy because of it.
 But nearly everyone has email, and they typically keep the same email for years and years.
-So if you have your email list, and Instagram goes away (OHpleaseOHNOdon’tEVERGOawayInstagram!), you still have your email list.
+So if you have your email list (I use and recommend ConvertKit as an email service provider), and Instagram goes away (OHpleaseOHNOdon’tEVERGOawayInstagram!), you still have your email list.
 Or if you start selling on your own web site, it will be easy to let your buyers know and redirect them there.

 And let’s not forget: any social media or seller platform can kick you out at any time for breaking their rules (even if you didn’t intentionally break any rules!)
 Social Media handles can also be hacked and stolen.
 What would you do if this happened to you?
 Well, if you have an email list, you’d probably immediately announce what happened, so your customers don’t think you just disappeared.
 Of course, I hope this never happens to you, but it’s just one more reason you should have an email list.